phazel/book_list/2021/books_read_2021.md

 `Total books read: 71`

 📖 - physical book
-📱 - ebook
+💾 - ebook
 🎧 - audiobook
+🗣 - read aloud

+🌟 - favourite
-👩🏻‍🦱 - I read this with my partner
+💞 - I read this with my partner
-🌒 - I listened to this book to go to sleep
+💤 - I listened to this book to go to sleep
+🔁 - I've read this book before

 ---